Congress Flyer (pdf) Click to download

-- Find out how collaboration beats competition between hospitals in a unique regional model presented by Dr. Karen Albritton Fort Worth AYA Cancer Coalition.
+- Collaboration beats competition between hospitals in a unique regional model presented by Dr. Karen Albritton, Fort Worth AYA Cancer Coalition.

-- Learn how to develop strategies to support AYAs by influencing government from the Critical Mass President, Kate Houghton.
+- Learn strategies to support AYAs by influencing government from the Critical Mass President, Kate Houghton.

-- Elena Simon, survivor, scientist and advocate will tell us how she is traveling the world as an ambassador and engaging other survivors in scientific research.
+- Elena Simon, survivor, scientist and advocate tells of her travels as an ambassador and how she engages other survivors in scientific research.

-- Hear from ENCCA Chair’s Dr. Dan Stark (UK) and Dr. Valerie Laurence (France) how international collaboration is making waves for AYAs across the European community.
+- Hear from ENTYAC Chair’s Dr. Dan Stark, UK, and Dr. Valerie Laurence, France, how collaboration for AYAs across the European community.